 I’ve tried to list the steps in chronological order; the one that could be placed anywhere and everywhere is communicate.
 As you read my advice I think you will see why.

 My overall knowledge of personal finance began over five years ago.
 I knew we were in trouble months before we got our act together in June of 2010, I just never admitted before that time that it was a real issue.
-That’s the first step in my opinion, realizing you need help and will to accept help from others.
+That’s the first step, in my opinion, realizing you need help and will to accept help from others.

 Realize you need Help – Once you accept this, it is easy to move on to the next steps.
 Once I accepted we needed to make a change I began to read everything and anything I could get my hands on about personal finance, including many blogs and books.
 Dave Ramsey’s “The Total Money Makeover” remains my favorite and it’s a book I have gifted to people over 30 times.

 Build a Plan – Now that you’ve mentally and emotionally ready for the change you need to build a plan.
 The best way is in a form of a budget.
-I stared mine on an excel spreadsheet and still use it today.
-You can jot it down on paper, use an app or software like Personal Capital, but whichever way you choose you need to get your total income, debt and expenses down in some format.
+I started mine on an excel spreadsheet and still use it today.
+You can jot it down on paper, use an app or software like Personal Capital, but whichever way you choose, you need to get your total income, debt and expenses down in some format.

 A budget could take time to evolve, you may want to track your spending for 30, 60, 90 days saving all receipts to see where your money is going.
 You may be surprised at some of the dollar amounts of some categories, they could be much higher or lower than you originally estimated.
 This is why tracking all spending over a period of time is helpful.

 Communicate and agree on the Plan – It’s so important to be on the same page with your spouse, partner, children, etc. when making changes like this.
 I was the one who initiated the plan for us, but before we started anything I reviewed it with my wife.
-We compromised on some things, but came away with an agreement on our money and budget that we were both in sync with.
+We compromised on some things but came away with an agreement on our money and budget that we were both in sync with.
 Then, we looped in our three children so they were aware of the changes and to help start to educate them about all things personal finance related.
 Communication is not just a one-time thing, it’s ongoing every day.
 Our family talks about money and budgets all the time.
-It’s the way we’ve stayed on track for over four plus years.
+It’s the way we’ve stayed on track for over four-plus years.

 Stop building New Debt –Once you know you’re overall numbers you can begin to move forward on taking action.
-If you have debt, the next step is to stop accumulating any new day, not tomorrow, not next week, but today!
+If you have debt, the next step is to stop accumulating any new debt, not tomorrow, not next week, but today!
 You don’t want to dig yourself further into a hole, you want to begin climbing out immediately.
 We did this by cutting up our credit cards and only using cash.

 Wants versus Needs – Once you have a clear understanding of the budget and all expenses, it’s time to priority the expenses into two buckets either a want or a need.
-Food and shelter are clearly needs, the new 60 inch television or pair of shoes is wants.
+Food and shelter are clearly needs, the new 60-inch television or pair of shoes is wants.

 We were able to cut a number of wants out of our expenses things like satellite radio, eating out, and entertainment to help cut spending.
 These cuts become extra money now in your budget that can be used to pay down your debt.